softworkz/emby-wiki/Playback-Check-ins.md

 **UserId** and **Id** are required values.

+Optional values:

+* CanSeek (**true**/false).
+This indicates to the server if the player is seekable
+* QueueableMediaTypes (audio,video,book,game).
+This is a comma-delimited list of media types that are supported for queuing.

 Once this API call is made, the server dashboard will show the current item that the user is watching.

 ## Playback Progress